-The lecture engage in a critical discussion that explores the moral geographies of encounter with difference or sameness in a non-Western country and non-secularized society (Italians in Morocco) and in an European secularized society of North African in Italy.
-To examine geographies of encounters with difference, we need a ‘merging approach’ that is based both on moral geography and geography of encounters.
-Secondly, we need to consider not only geo-historical (Gawlewicz, 2016) and processual (Valentine and Sadgrove, 2012) approaches, but also critical perspectives about moral references, assumptions and the transformative nature of encounters vis- à-vis ‘otherness’.
-The first is an intricate positionality of looking at these issues in North African conditions and policies compared to those in Europe when dealing with a diversified society—that is, those Europeans migrating to and living in Morocco.
-The second perspective is experiencing life in a non-secular society and in a moderate Muslim country where the relevance of values (impeded, negotiated, struggled) concerning sexual identity and respect for ‘other’ co-exist alongside European snobbism and orientation towards the majority’s people.
-The third experience is experiencing encounter in Europe both in the perspective of migrants and refugees.
-In this regard we discuss about Lampedusa as a first station in a bordered controlled European frontier and in light of past political orientation to segregation (post Arab Spring Tunisians refugees in 2012) and current lived difference of migrants from North Africa in Southern Italy.
-Geography of encounters appears to be built, not only on a geo-historical or processual basis, but precisely on a Europe-Mediterranean cross-evaluation.
+The lecture engages in a critical discussion that explores the moral geographies of encounters with difference or sameness in a non-Western country and non-secularized society (Italians in Morocco) and in a European secularized society of North Africans in Italy.
+To examine the geographies of encounters with differences, we need a „merging approach” that is based both on moral geography and the geography of encounters.
+Secondly, we need to consider not only geo-historical (Gawlewicz, 2016) and processual (Valentine and Sadgrove, 2012) approaches, but also critical perspectives on moral references and assumptions, as well as the transformative nature of encounters vis- à-vis „otherness”.
+The first is an intricate positionality of looking at these issues in North African conditions and policies compared to those in Europe when dealing with a diversified society – that is, Europeans migrating to and living in Morocco.
+The second perspective is experiencing life in a non-secular society and in a moderate Muslim country where the relevance of values (impeded, negotiated, struggled) concerning sexual identity and respect for „other” co-exist alongside European snobbery and orientation towards the majority’s people.
+The third experience is experiencing encounters in Europe both from the perspective of migrants and refugees.
+In this regard, we discuss Lampedusa as a first station in a bordered controlled European frontier and in light of past political orientation to segregation (post Arab Spring Tunisians refugees in 2012) and current lived difference of migrants from North Africa in Southern Italy.
+The geography of encounters appears to be built not only on a geo-historical or processual basis but precisely on a Europe-Mediterranean cross-evaluation.
 This might be considered a third position between the usual categories of xenophobia/discrimination and an uncritical, unproblematic integration policy that stems from a purely European mindset.
-The findings suggest that a moral geography of lived differences need to be scrutinized in light of new contexts of encounters, beyond a Eurocentric mode of thinking, that encompass conditions of reciprocity, different adaptation acceptances and different moralities.
+The findings suggest that a moral geography of lived differences needs to be scrutinized in light of the new contexts of encounters, beyond a Eurocentric mode of thinking, that encompass conditions of reciprocity, different adaptation acceptances, and different moralities.

 - The Mediterranean: Bridging, Bordering and Cross-bordering in a Global Mobile Reality European Review, Volume24, Issue01, February 2016, pp 105-131 http://journals.cambridge.org/abstract_S1062798715000484, http://dx.doi.org/10.1017/S1062798715000484.